 As the Shares of the Trust are redeemable at the option of the Authorized Participants only in Baskets, the Trust has classified the Shares as Redeemable Shares on the Statement of Financial Condition.
 The Trust records the redemption value, which represents its maximum obligation, as Redeemable Shares with the difference from cost as an offsetting amount to Shareholders' Equity.
-Changes in the shares as of November 12, 2004 (Date of Inception) and for the period November 12, 2004 (Date of Inception) through September 30, 2005, are as follows:
+Changes in the shares for the periods ended September 30, 2007, 2006 and 2005, are as follows: